wazuh/wazuh-chef/cookbooks/wazuh_filebeat/README.md

 # Filebeat cookbook

 ## Description
-This cookbook installs and configure Filebeat in order on specified node.
+This cookbook installs and configures Filebeat in order on the specified node.
 It's important to mention that he ```logstash_servers``` attribute is obligatory and defines the Logstash IP's

 #### Chef
 - Chef 12+